kroyxt/elp-documentation/docs/proposals/official/Romanization.md

 | Romanization | ai | ei | oi | au | eu | ou |

 - /ʔ/ is written as an apostrophe when it's immediately before an approximate or between two vowels that would otherwise make a diphthong.
-- /l/ is unwritten and doesn’t have a romanization.
+- The epenthetic consonant “l” is unwritten and doesn’t have a romanization.

 The Encapsulated Language uses the following two systems of romanization for the vowels: